in-c0/SortYourMusic/README.md

 - Powerlifter: Warmup/Light workout (10 min) (120BPM) -> Rest (2 min) (100BPM) -> Heavy workout (5 min) (140BPM) -> Rest (2 min) (100 BPM)  or draw a custom chart/preset
 - Educates users of benefits and importance of BDNF, the effects of music while running,

+Might be accessible to non-Premium users if playing preview only??

 # Sort Your Music